 William VerMeulen, Principal

-Hailed as “one of today’s superstars of the international brass scene,” Sun Valley Summer Symphony Principal Horn William VerMeulen has risen to become America’s leading horn soloist and preeminent teacher.
-He has been Principal Horn of the Houston Symphony since 1990 and has performed as a guest Principal Horn of the Chicago Symphony, Los Angeles Philharmonic, Cincinnati Symphony, St. Louis Symphony, Pittsburgh Symphony and St. Paul Chamber Orchestra.
-Prior to Houston he was employed with the orchestras of Columbus, Honolulu, and Kansas City.
+Hailed as “one of the superstars of today’s international brass scene,” horn virtuoso Bill VerMeulen has been Principal Horn of the Houston Symphony since 1990, and maintains a busy schedule as a soloist and chamber musician.
+He spends his summers as Principal Horn with the Sun Valley Summer Symphony.
+In addition, he has performed as guest Principal Horn of the Los Angeles Philharmonic, Cincinnati Symphony, St. Louis Symphony, Pittsburgh Symphony and St. Paul Chamber Orchestra.

 St. Louis Symphony